tinyprofile/tinyprofile/template/index.md

 # The filename of your profile image
 avatar_image: profile.jpg

-# the filename of your background image. remove if you don't want one
+# the filename of your background image. delete this line if you don't want one
 header_image: background.jpg
 ---